ShellyShulei/ShellyShulei.github.io/_posts/2020-04-15-Difference between Recursion and Iteration.md

 ### A program is called recursive when an entity calls itself.
 A program is call iterative when there is a loop (or repetition).

 ### Recursion
+Boil down a big problem to smaller ones(size n depends on size n-1,or n-2, or... n/2)
+#### Implementation
+1) Base Case: smallest problem to solve
+2) Recursion rule: how to make the problem smaller(if we can resolve same problem but with a smaller size, the what is left to do for the current problem size n)

 #### Factorial Example
 Recursion is great for processing data and performing mathematical calculations.
 Computing a number's factorial serves as a great example of how to use recursion in Java.